-The training required for board eligibility includes broad exposure to the scientific basis of CNP, as well as relevant aspects of technique and instrumentation.
+Candidates are expected to have broad exposure to the scientific basis of CNP, as well as relevant aspects of technique and instrumentation.
+Experience interpreting EEGs in all age groups and for a wide range of clinical disorders is expected.
 Additional knowledge of sleep, NIOM, EM, and evoked potentials (EP) is required depending on the selected track.
-All candidates are expected to have extensive experience interpreting EEGs in all age groups and for a wide range of clinical disorders.